 Passport to Careers

-The Passport to Careers program helps students who have experienced foster care or unaccompanied homelessness prepare for and succeed in college, apprenticeships, or pre-apprenticeship programs.
+The Passport to Careers program helps students, who were in foster care or homeless without a parent or guardian, prepare for and succeed in college, apprenticeships, or pre-apprenticeship programs.

 Under the Passport to Careers program, there are two sub-programs:

 Passport to College